ChachiMcDev/expense-app-basic/readme.md

 initial push to github upstream repo:  git push -u origin main

-git commit -a  (if only have modified files this will add them to stage)
+git commit -am "commit message"  (if only have modified files this will add them to stage)

 Express Server: